 For instructions on injecting timed metadata into a Wowza GoCoder SDK broadcast app, see:

-- How to send and receive events with Wowza GoCoder SDK for iOS
+- Send and receive events with Wowza GoCoder SDK for iOS

-- How to send and receive events with Wowza GoCoder SDK for Android
+- Send and receive events with Wowza GoCoder SDK for Android

 Using timed metadata with Wowza Player